maurymarkowitz/RetroFOCAL/docs/RetroFOCAL language reference.md

 ### What RetroFOCAL is not

 The goal of RetroFOCAL is to allow you to run popular FOCAL programs written during the language's Golden Age in the late 1960s.
-As such, it is also marked by a number of deliberate limitations:

-- the language is intended to *run* programs, not *edit* them, and it thus lacks an interactive editor
-- you cannot `WRITE` a program, `LIBRARY CALL` to load it from disk, or `LIBRARY SAVE` it
-- if does not (currently) have file handling features
+As such, it does not currently suport file handling beyond `LIBRARY CALL`, `LIBRARY SAVE`, and `LIBRARY RUN`.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->